 “The course has helped me to realize that my son is still inside the body, which is affected by a mental illness, and that I am not alone in this.”

-To register for either our Spring 2020 or Fall 2020 Family-to-Family Education Programs, contact FamilyEducation@namikzoo.org
+To register for the Fall 2021 Family-to-Family Education Programs, contact FamilyEducation@namikzoo.org

 Integrated Services of Kalamazoo (ISK), in support of the Family-to-Family Education program, has partnered with NAMI Southwest Michigan, and provides a Family Support Specialist to assist program participants as needed.
 This Family Support Specialist also provides over-the-telephone, or in-person, emotional support and guidance while helping to problem solve, clarify options and cope during times of crisis.